Showing posts with label Thi. Janaki Raman. Show all posts

 “Where were you keeping the cash?”

-Everyone blinked knowing nothing of what happened.
+Everyone blinked, knowing nothing of what happened.

-“I never thought that you would betray me like this, Mama” Chinna Swamy sobbed, silently, as his voice grew heavier.
+“I never thought that you would betray me like this, Mama.”
+Chinna Swamy sobbed silently as his voice grew heavier.

 ‘It had been four years now since all this drama was orchestrated.
-Now I had come to Kashi to fulfil my elder sister’s second wish.
-But on the very first day, the God is testing my nerves by sending Duraiayappa to the same place where I am staying.
+Now I had come to Kashi to fulfill my elder sister’s second wish.
+But on the very first day, God is testing my nerves by sending Duraiayappa to the same place where I am staying.
 Chinna Swamy delved into thoughts.

 Chinna Swamy’s wife was still sitting in prayer.
 Would anyone believe it?
 Let alone what had happened.
 Would anyone believe what is happening today?’

 “Can we leave now?”
-His wife asked him, rose.
+His wife asked him, Rose?

-“Do have an ablution to wash away his sins as well” his wife said.
+“Do have an ablution to wash away his sins as well,” his wife said.

-“Let’s see what is waiting for us” Chinna Swamy turned north, glanced at bathing bays emitting lights and climbed on the steps.
+“Let’s see what is waiting for us.”
+Chinna Swamy turned north, glanced at bathing bays emitting lights, and climbed on the steps.

 Wednesday, 8 June 2022